jimpil/clamda/README.md

 </p>

-A little Clojure library to help you reduce/transduce over Java Streams (including parallel ones).
+Java ships with some robust parallel Streams already implemented.
+If you don't believe me, check the `Files.lines()` stream in JDK9 for yourself. `clamda` is a little Clojure library to help you reduce/transduce over Java Streams (including parallel ones).
 Helpers for conveniently creating Lamdas from plain Clojure functions were inevitable.

 ## Where